 Mystery Adventure Books

-On the Blue Comet by Rosemary Wells.
-Like the Hogwart’s Express, the Blue Comet is a magical train that takes children on unexpected adventures.
-However, the Blue Comet crosses time and space, taking its riders back and forth between the 1920s, 1930s and 1940s.
+The Blue Comet is a magical train that takes children on unexpected adventures.
+The train crosses time and space, taking its riders back and forth between the 1920s, 1930s and 1940s.
 You can only board the Blue Comet if you possess an intense need to escape your current situation.
 That's exactly what happens when Oscar witnesses a crime.
 He is transported through time and must find his way back again.
-Suspenseful.
+Ages 10 and up.

 12-year-old Steve dreams of being a detective and has studiously read and re-read "The Baily Brothers Detective Handbook."
 He knows everything about solving crimes, which comes in handy when he finds himself thrown into the middle of an exciting mystery.
 Every book in the series has tons of adventure, twist and turns, loads of intelligent humor and a satisfying ending.
+Ages 8 and up.